skellis46/finger-pointing-moon/case-for-support.md

 practice-research to directly address practice-research's fundamental, long-standing and most controversial epistemic question: **What and how do we understand differently as a consequence of practice-research?**[^sh]

-as both research method and case-study
+as both research method and case-study: see LessWrong about hierarchy of evidence: [lesswrong.com/posts/A6AoB2t4NgGGuiFjX/hierarchy-of-evidence](https://www.lesswrong.com/posts/A6AoB2t4NgGGuiFjX/hierarchy-of-evidence)

 Body-based practices represent an edge-case of the epistemic limits and possibilities of practice-research